AK3847/Bishograd/README.md

 ## what's Hako?
 箱 - Hako is Japanese word for 'box' , here Hako signify the neurons in our network ;D

+## Example
+Wonder how this works?
+Checkout the [example.ipynb](example.ipynb) where I implemented the XOR logic gate with neural network!

 ## Functionalities to be added :
 - [x] ReLU Activation function
 - [ ] Add MLP.training() to automate the whole training code